Quneitra: Civil war

 On 13 November 2012, during the ongoing Syrian Civil War, which had begun in March 2011, Syria′s president Bashar al-Assad issued a decreed establishment of a branch of the University of Damascus in Quneitra.

 On 6 June 2013, the nearby Quneitra border crossing was attacked by rebel forces and temporarily occupied, with Syrian army later retaking the crossing; In July 2013, opposition forces attacked a military checkpoint in Quneitra, and by the next day were attacking several Syrian Arab Army positions in Quneitra.

 In August 2014, rebel forces captured the crossing.
 A Filipino peacekeeper of the UNDOF was wounded during the fighting.
 As a result the Austrian government announced the withdrawal of its troops from the UN mission.

 On 26 July 2018, the Syrian Army took back the town of Quneitra after rebels surrendered and handed over the heavy and medium weapons to army.

+Israeli re-occupation

+Israeli forces entered Quneitra following the collapse of Syrian government control in December 2024 and occupied the nearby buffer zone, with residents saying troops and patrols appeared in and around the city as the area came under Israeli military presence.

+On 12 March 2025, parts of Al-Hassan bin al-Haytham Secondary School were damaged during a destruction operation.
+On 6 January 2026, the Israeli military destroyed the historic al-Golan hospital in Quneitra.
+Later that month, on 20 January, the Israeli military demolished the historic al-Andalus Cinema in Quenitra.